 name - string, optional The name of the database - optional.

 Returns the specified database object.
 Raises a KeyError if the database does not exist.
 Call this method without an argument to return the first connected database.

-.add database(name, db)
+.add database(db, name=None)